Group B Strep Infection – Medical Malpractice

 Compensation for injuries from medical malpractice can include medical expenses, cost of care, loss of earnings, pain and suffering, and other damages.

-Fitzgerald & Fitzgerald has successfully handled hundreds of medical malpractice cases, including group B strep cases.
+The Fitzgerald Law Firm has successfully handled hundreds of medical malpractice cases, including group B strep cases.
 To contact the firm for a free consultation with a lawyer, please call toll-free at 1-800-323-9900 or submit the online contact form.

 Group B Streptococcus (Group B Strep)